 Further restrict HRD SEI message parsing dependencies in a buffering period

+Revision 1 of the document adds a fifth item regarding the semantics of aud_irap_or_gdr_au_flag as follows.

+Restrict aud_irap_or_gdr_au_flag to a one-way constraint in single-layer bitstreams.

 Introduction

 This contribution reports asserted issues with respect to the OLS extraction process in Annex C.6 of the VVC draft specification and proposes respective fixes.